streamcode9/software-design/tech-stack.md

 * code
   * composition, solid, dry, kiss, yagni
   * refactoring, legacy code
-  * issue exist on production env but absent at dev env. how to deal with it without additional amendments?
+  * issue exist on production env but absent at dev env
   * what are the most impact and bottlenecks in application to focus?
   * code smells, hash, UML, RegExp
 * .net + core